M4S 112: Lessons from the Mount St Helens Volcano Eruption

 It’s good to know on some level how rocks form and how nature happens around us.
 That way, when you’re driving around – perhaps you’re out in the desert, or maybe you’re in the mountains – you know enough about what you’re looking at to realize that might be a dangerous thing.

 According to the USGS, volcanic ash was detected in cities in the central United States on the day of the eruption.
-Two days later, it was noticed in cities in the Northeastern United States, and within two weeks, the ash had spread around the globe.
+Two days later, residents of cities in the Northeastern United States noticed it, and within two weeks, the ash had spread around the globe.

 As mentioned above, on May 18th, 1980, Mount St. Helens volcano erupted.
 Mount St Helens is in the Cascade Mountain range along with Mt.
 Rainier, Mount Hood, and a bunch of other volcanoes up there.

 When the eruption happened, it resulted in the deaths of 57 people, along with the destruction of about 250 homes, nearly 50 bridges, and hundreds of miles of roads.
 Most of those who died passed away of asphyxiation when they inhaled hot volcanic ash, while some victims died from thermal and other injuries.
 The furthest victim of the eruption was discovered 13 miles away.

 The lateral blast, debris avalanche, mudflows, and flooding caused extensive damage to land and civil works.
 All buildings and related manmade structures in the vicinity of Spirit Lake were buried.
 More than 200 houses and cabins were destroyed and many more were damaged in Skamania and Cowlitz Counties, leaving many people homeless.
 Many tens of thousands of acres of prime forest, as well as recreational sites, bridges, roads, and trails, were destroyed or heavily damaged.
 More than 185 miles of highways and roads and 15 miles of railways were destroyed or extensively damaged.